Updated: Feb 16

-Medical debt in bankruptcy is considered an unsecured debt which means they aren’t secured with a collateral such as a house.
-They don’t get a priority status like student loans, child support, or tax debt.
+There are lots of different types of debt.
+Credit card, student loan, tax, medical.
+Medical debt refers to debt incurred by individuals due to health care costs and related expenses.
+Medical debt in bankruptcy is considered an unsecured debt which means they aren’t secured with collateral such as a house.
+They don’t get priority statuses like student loans, child support, or tax debt.

 Filing Chapter 7 with Medical Debt